microsoft/RD-Agent/README.md

 1. Backbone/APIBackend of LLm are encapsulated in [src/finco/llm.py](src/finco/llm.py).
 All chat completion request are managed by this file.

 2. All frequently modified codes under tense development are included in the [src/scripts](src/scripts) folder.
-   + The most important task is to improve the agent's performance in the benchmark of factor implementation.
+   + The most important task is to improve the agent's performance in the benchmark of factor coder.

-3. Currently, factor implementation is the main task.
-We define basic class of factor implementation in [src/scripts/factor_implementation/share_modules] and implementation strategies in [src/scripts/factor_implementation/baselines].

 ### 🔮 Future Code Structure